 As at 31 December each year, the surcharge on the taxable value must be paid for all residential land including the principal place of residence.
 The usual principal place of residence exemption does not apply for surcharge land tax.

-According to the Office of State Revenue, a foreign person is:
+According to the Revenue NSW, a foreign person is: